matthewsouther/educator-emily/src/pages/index.md

 heading: You can do this.
 I can help.
 subheading: Connect with them to help them soar.
 mainpitch:
-  title: Why Emily?
+  title: "Let me help your child take off "
   description: Your child was born a scientist, explorer, and problem solver.
 She
-    learned to crawl, walk, talk, and love all through self-direction, internal motivation, and space to experiment.
+    learned to crawl, walk, and talk all through self-direction, internal motivation, and space to experiment.
 Now you can fuel that drive so she can follow her path to becoming a creative, problem-solving, secure, and happy grown-up.
 Isn't that what we all want for our children?
 description: "I am on your team.
-I am your secret weapon who knows what happens in education.
+I am your secret weapon who knows the ins and outs of education.
 I am passionate about learning and even more passionate about setting children free to soar.  "
 intro:
   blurbs:
     - image: /img/light.jpg